-His speech at Al Azhar University on 12th April certainly seized the media’s attention, but David Cameron’s earlier speech of the day was a diplomatic masterpiece.
+His speech at Al Azhar University on 12th April certainly seized the media’s attention But the David Cameron Indonesia speech earlier in the day was a diplomatic masterpiece.

-The opening remarks to his speech set the tone of mutual support, as news filtered through of the Aceh earthquake:
+The opening remarks to his Indonesia speech set the tone of mutual support. and that was very important as news filtered through of the Aceh earthquake:

 Britain, of course, stands ready to help if help is required, and we will stand with you, with your government, and with your people at this time of worry.

-His speech contained frequent references to President Yudhoyono and his leadership; a critical technique in any speech with diplomacy at its core.
+This Cameron speech contained frequent references to President Yudhoyono and his leadership.
+And this, of course, is a critical technique in any speech with diplomacy at its core.

 Mister President, under your leadership, Indonesia has continued a remarkable transformation into one of the world’s fastest growing economies.

 But the diplomatic speech isn’t just about platitudes.
 It’s about shared interests, geo-political interests such as Syria and trade interests.
 Mr. Cameron’s speech noted the Syrian situation and foresaw “a day of reckoning” for Assad’s crimes.

 But it was matters of trade that appeared to top the Prime Minister’s agenda in this Indonesia speech.
 And he made that very clear with an invitation to President Yudhoyono to come to Britain on a State visit.

 This will be during the very special Diamond Jubilee year, and I believe it’s a mark of the importance we attach to this relationship.